yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/restore-universe-data/ysql.md

 - Specify the location of the backup you want to restore.

 - Select the cloud provider-specific configuration of the backup storage.
-The storage could be on Google Cloud, Amazon S3, or Network File System.
+The storage could be on Google Cloud, Amazon S3, Azure, or Network File System.

 - Specify the name of the database from which you are performing a restore.